Current research projects /Completed research projects /

 Char Palfrey was awarded a PhD studentship in March 2020 to pursue research to help understand the causes of migraine.

-Char completed an MBiol in Neuroscience at the University of Leeds in 2020 and, as part this, undertook an extended laboratory research project under the supervision of Professor Nikita Gamper, a leading expert in the cellular, molecular and genetic mechanisms of pain.
-This honed Char’s interest in this area of research, and lays an excellent foundation from which to embark upon this PhD project, under the joint supervision of Professor Gamper and Dr Viktor Lukacs.
+Char had previously completed an MBiol in Neuroscience at the University of Leeds in 2020 and, as part of this, undertook an extended laboratory research project under the supervision of Professor Nikita Gamper, a leading expert in the cellular, molecular and genetic mechanisms of pain.
+This honed Char’s interest in this area of research, laid an excellent foundation from which to embark upon this PhD project, under the joint supervision of Professor Nikita Gamper and Dr Viktor Lukacs.

-Char’s PhD project focuses on understanding what goes on in the nerve cells of migraine patients to give rise to such intense headache, to gain insight as to what might be the most effective type of medicines.
+Char’s PhD project focused on understanding what goes on in the nerve cells of migraine patients to give rise to such intense headache, to gain insight into what might be the most effective type of medicines.

 Background